• About

 And I’ve been vexed ever since about what to do with my own social media – the KING of all perception adjustment.
 I long to be strong and secure, but, at the same time, I had been accumulating all kinds of clever and envy-worthy pics and posts this spring – just waiting for the exact right time to unload them on all my “friends” and “followers.”

 I started to wonder if my “friends” and “followers” were more my “victims.”
 I started asking: How might my social media posts potentially cause harm to others?
 And when I answered myself honestly (I’m really good at lying when it comes to myself), I realized many of my posts could be considered bullying – making others feel bad about themselves or their situation.
 It depends who’s looking at it and from what perspective.
-But still.
-I decided to desist from social media for a while.

 That is, until my dog pooped on our rug.